Photo: the ancient city streets of Pompeii two thousand years after the eruption of Mt. Vesuvius. Credit: Christopher Ott

 In Book II of Republic, Plato describes how curses became the currency of injustice in Greece:

 Consider further, Socrates, another kind of language about justice and injustice employed by both laymen and poets… if a man wishes to harm an enemy, at slight cost he will be enabled to injure just and unjust alike, since they [priests and soothsayers] are masters of spells and enchantments that constrain the gods to serve their end.
 And for all these sayings they cite the poets as witnesses, with regard to the ease and plentifulness of vice, quoting: ‘Evil-doing in plenty a man shall find for the seeking.’

 Plato himself broke from his contemporaries to express that curses were harmful to society.
 After Plato’s death, his writings on the matter in Laws were used to justify the persecution of “witches.”
 More generally, Plato used words relating to curses and magic to refer to all negative things.
 For example, as historian Elizabeth Belfiore noted, “the sophist” is referred to as a “deceitful magician.”

 In the case of Pompeii’s robbers, their desperate act of returning the stolen mosaics was when their explanatory power was depleted.
 In her letter, as a last resort, Nicole begs: “We are good people and I don’t want to pass this curse on to my family, my children or myself anymore… Please forgive my careless act that I did years ago.”

-Vikram Balasubramanian is a sophomore from the Bay Area studying Cognitive Science and Economics.
+Vikram Balasubramanian (College ’24) is a student at the University of Pennsylvania studying Cognitive Science and Economics.